ISEOKIM/llm-morality/README.md

 └── results_mmlu/                  # MMLU evaluation outputs
 ```

+**Note:**
+**Note:**

-**Note:** The file `data/Probing_data.json` is excluded from this repository due to licensing restrictions.
+- **MMLU benchmark files (CSV)** are excluded from this repository due to licensing restrictions.
+  To run MMLU experiments, please download the official test files from the [MMLU GitHub repository](https://github.com/hendrycks/test) and place them under `data/test/`.

+- The file `data/Probing_data.json` is also excluded for licensing reasons.
   To run DIT experiments, you must either create this file manually or request access to the official dilemmas in the expected format.